acidanthera/BrcmPatchRAM/README.md

 Do not use it with BrcmBluetoothInjector for macOS 12 or newer.

+You will need to set the following NVRAM variables through your bootloader for at least Intel Bluetooth to work:

+* `7C436110-AB2A-4BBB-A880-FE41995C9F82:bluetoothExternalDongleFailed` — `00`
+* `7C436110-AB2A-4BBB-A880-FE41995C9F82:bluetoothInternalControllerInfo` — `00000000000000000000000000000000`

+It is recommended to do it through OpenCore NVRAM section.
+On macOS 14 and older it is possible to achieve the same with `-btlfxnvramcheck` boot argument, but it is much less efficient.

 ### Supported Devices

 BrcmPatchRAM supports any Broadcom USB bluetooth device based on the BCM20702 chipset (possibly other chipsets are supported also, but this has not been tested).